 Bottom part of a monumental stele, possibly intended to be in the shape of a grinding stone, dedicated for a granary by a person named Larama.
-The stele was sent from İskenderun to İstanbul Museum in 1880s but the find place was not noted.
+The stele was sent from İskenderun to İstanbul Museum in the 1880s but the find place was not noted.
 The fragment is about 35 cm in height and 22 cm in width and preserves the last 4 lines of the inscription.
 Three rulers named Larama of the city of Gurgum are known from Maraş inscriptions.
 Since philological clues suggest a later date than earlier, he might be identified as Larama II or perhaps Larama III.
-The stele is in Istanbul Archeology Museum.
+The stele is in the Istanbul Archeology Museum.

 Click on the pictures for larger images.